 What The Rolec Zura Offers

-The Rolec Zura is a smart EV charger and part of Rolec’s range of affordable home chargers and home EV chargers, designed for both domestic and commercial installations.
-It complies with UK Smart Charge Point Regulations, including TruePEN PME fault detection, which eliminates the need for an earth rod.
-The Zura natively supports integration with solar PV, wind turbines, and battery storage systems for sustainable charging.
-It stands out with key features such as smart controls, load balancing, renewable energy integration, and compatibility with home automation systems.
+The Rolec Zura is a smart EV charger and part of Rolec’s home and commercial charging range, designed for both domestic and commercial installations.
+It complies with the Electric Vehicles (Smart Charge Points) Regulations 2021, and includes TruePEN PME fault detection, which eliminates the need for an earth rod.
+Rolec’s AC units support solar charging via a CT clamp, so the Zura can work alongside a home solar setup.
+It offers smart controls, dynamic load balancing, and smart home integration via Alexa or Google Assistant.
 The Zura also offers customisable aesthetics, including branded fascias and various personalisation options to suit different tastes and settings.

-You can pick from universal sockets or tethered leads, and there are single or dual outlet versions.
+You can pick from Type 2 sockets or tethered leads, and there are single or dual outlet versions.
 Output goes up to 7.4kW on single-phase, or 22kW if you’ve got three-phase; so your actual charging speed depends on your supply and the model you choose.

 Charging Speeds, Outputs, and Model Variants